taosdata/TDengine/docs-en/14-reference/04-taosadapter.md

 ---
 title: "taosAdapter"
-description: "taosAdapter 是一个 TDengine 的配套工具，是 TDengine 集群和应用程序之间的桥梁和适配器。它提供了一种易于使用和高效的方式来直接从数据收集代理软件（如 Telegraf、StatsD、collectd 等）摄取数据。它还提供了 InfluxDB/OpenTSDB 兼容的数据摄取接口，允许 InfluxDB/OpenTSDB 应用程序无缝移植到 TDengine"
+description: "taosAdapter is a TDengine companion tool that acts as a bridge and adapter between TDengine clusters and applications.
+It provides an easy-to-use and efficient way to ingest data directly from data collection agent software such as Telegraf, StatsD, collectd, etc. It also provides an InfluxDB/OpenTSDB compatible data ingestion interface, allowing InfluxDB/OpenTSDB applications to be seamlessly ported to TDengine."
 sidebar_label: "taosAdapter"
 ---